 - Personal appearance necessary: yes

-- You have a recognised and valid passport or passport substitute and - if required for entry - a sappropriated visa.
+- You have a recognized and valid passport or passport substitute and - if necessary for entry - a suitable visa.

 - There is no interest in expulsion against you.

 - Your stay does not endanger or adversely affect the interests of the Federal Republic of Germany.

 - You are admitted to a state-recognised university or educational institution in Germany.